-Nicholas Cage plays the central screenwriter character in Adaptation and he succumbs to writing a formulaic blockbuster ending to his film that sells out on Streep’s character.
-She spirals down into a drug-and-sex-crazed out-of-control criminal and Bev eventually spills into her hysterical state.
-However, unlike Streep, Bev is not led from a detached personal existential crisis, but from her first hand experience of fracking, logging, mining and damming as business-as-usual in our national parks.
+Nicholas Cage plays the central screenwriter character in Adaptation and succumbs to writing a formulaic blockbuster ending to his film that sells out on Streep’s character.
+She spirals down into a drug-and-sex-crazed out-of-control criminal and Bev spills into her hysterical state too.
+However, unlike Streep, Bev is not led from a detached existential crisis, but from her first hand experience of fracking, logging, mining and damming as business-as-usual in our national parks.

 Bev also gets caught in roles of the film’s other two main characters where the Kaufman plotline of the thief collecting orchids for his own obsession is replaced with her collecting seeds to protect species.
-Bev hides out in Cage’s role in the national park from the thief and the authorities, retracing the history of Australian heroes who have had to choose this way of life to survive.
+Like Cage the screenwriter who gets entangled in the relationships of his work’s characters, Bev hides out in the national park from the thief and the authorities, retracing the history of Australian heroes and activists-on-the-run who have had to choose this way of life to survive.

-The gallery installation includes the manuka plant seedlings and related elements show my botanist directed journey to a plant 600 kilometres away that produces the best quality manuka honey in mainland Australia.
-The sixty plants grown from the seedpods collected will be distributed within seedsaving and native bee networks.
-Similar to Bev’s efforts against coalmining, this element explores the breaking of rules as citizen science to provide assistance to the maintenance and expansion of the commons.
+The gallery installation includes items related to a botanist-directed journey I undertook to a plant 600 kilometres away in a national park that produces the best quality manuka honey in mainland Australia.
+The botanist recently collected seeds for the London Seed Bank and the seedlings he propagated from my collected seeds have been planted, where their seeds will be distributed within seedsaving and native bee networks.
+Similar to Bev’s efforts against coalmining, this aspect of the work explores the breaking of rules as citizen science to provide assistance for the maintenance and expansion of the commons.

 Honey production footage: Barbara Doran